Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/4 Policy and Governance/01_Awareness-of-Policies.md

 # Module 1: Awareness of European/National/Institutional Policies on RDM, Open Science

-!!! warning "This page is currently under construction"

-    **The training curriculum is currently undergoing final revisions and quality checks.**
-    **All materials will be released shortly.**
-    **Until the official release, please refrain from using, distributing, or implementing any part of these resources.**

 ## Learning Objectives

 - **Learning Objective 1 (LO1):** Apply the national Open Science/Research Data Management policy in the institution.